-Wayne White is a Policy Expert with Washington's Middle East Policy Council.
-He was formerly the Deputy Director of the State Department's Bureau of Intelligence and Research's Office of Analysis for the Near East and South Asia (INR/NESA) and senior regional analyst.
-He also served as Principal Iraq analyst and head of INR/NESA's Iraq team.
+Wayne White was a long-time MEI scholar and a policy expert with Washington's Middle East Policy Council.
+He was formerly the deputy director of the State Department's Bureau of Intelligence and Research's Office of Analysis for the Near East and South Asia (INR/NESA) and senior regional analyst.
+He also served as principal Iraq analyst and head of INR/NESA's Iraq team.

 White was chief of INR's Maghreb, Arabian Peninsula, Iran and Iraq division and State Department representative to NATO Middle East working groups.
 He served as the State Department's intelligence briefer on Iran and Iraq for the Cooperation Council for the Arab States of the Gulf (GCC) and Jordanian cabinet-level officials, and on Iraq, Iran, and Syria for senior Israeli defense and military officials.
 He was a Political Officer at the US Interests Section in Baghdad, US Sinai Field Mission peacekeeper, and in various capacities as an Embassy Officer in Niger during the Sahel Drought Emergency.